aidansteele/aidansteele.github.io/_posts/2023-02-21-a-role-for-all-your-ec2-instances.md

 I reported the potential for passing an over-privileged role to the AWS security team, and they described it as working as designed.
 Which is correct, and this probably falls on the customer side of the shared responsibility model.
-But the risk remains: anyone with `ssm:UpdateServiceSetting` and `iam:PassRole` can affect every EC2 instance in a single API call.
+(Though I'm not sure why Systems Manager doesn't pass `PolicyArns=[arn:aws:iam::aws:policy/AmazonSSMManagedEC2InstanceDefaultPolicy]` when calling `sts:AssumeRole`) But the risk remains: anyone with `ssm:UpdateServiceSetting` and `iam:PassRole` can affect every EC2 instance in a single API call.
 And in my experience, these permissions are typically granted to developers.

 The other risk is that even though this is described as a solution for managing instances that don't already have SSM privileges, it affects those instances